electric-sql/electric/docs/usage/data-modelling/migrations.md

 ### Framework and application integration

-The pg proxy is reasonably performant, certainly performant enough to use directly for development.
-However it is not recommended to connect via the proxy for anything other than applying migrations in production use.
+Your framework of choice will need to be configured in order to pass migrations (and _only_ migrations, you shouldn't connect your application to the proxy endpoint for any other purpose) through the proxy rather than directly to the underlying Postgres database.

 As each framework has different requirements for this, example code for each is provided in the [integrations section](../../integrations/backend/index.md)